Everything You Need to Know About Microblading

 Q. What is Microblading?

-A. Microblading is a form of cosmetic tattooing, specifically done to enhance the eyebrows.
+A. Microblading is a form of semi-permanent cosmetic tattooing, specifically done to enhance the eyebrows.
 It is done by manually depositing pigment into the first layer of the skin (the epidermis).
 The artist will use a fine tool with a specific sized blade and pigment color to create tiny, hair-like strokes in between your natural hair.

 Q. How Long Does it Last?